 [Tel Aviv]: [S.n. but Reprezentacja Żydowsta Polskiego], October 1943.
 First edition.
 Text in Hebrew, except for the map which is bilingual (Polish-Hebrew).
 Former collection copy, related ink inscriptions on the title page, private bookplate on title page verso (Rabbi Yehuda Liv), stamp on the second leaf and on p.
 28. Stenciled.
 Bound by staples and papered spine.
 (4), 29, (1) p., and a map of Treblinka II extermination camp.
 Damaged at spine.
 Title page and last leaf chipped, slightly worn.
 Paper toned throughout.
 Otherwise in very good condition.

-Hebrew translation of the first comprehensive description of the Treblinka extermination camp, illustrated with the first printed map of the camp.
-One of the earliest reports on the Grossaktion Warsaw amended with a firsthand account of the Warsaw Ghetto Uprising.
+Hebrew translation of the first comprehensive description of the Treblinka extermination camp, illustrated with the first printed map of the camp, produced for confidential circulation and consequently scarce.
+One of the earliest reports on the Grossaktion Warsaw, supplemented with a firsthand account of the Warsaw Ghetto Uprising.

-The Hebrew edition of the so-called November Report of the Oneg Shabbat addressed to the Polish government-in-exile and the governments or the Allied Powers, dated on 15 November 1942.
-The present edition is supplemented with three important documents on the elimination of the Jewish Hospital in Warsaw, the situation of the postal service in the Ghetto, and a firsthand report of the Ghetto Uprising.
-It was presented in Tel Aviv by the Representation of Polish Jewry (Reprezentacja Żydowsta Polskiego, RŻP) and intended to remain classified (“the current account is strictly confidential, intended only for personal use and not for publication in the press”), on the 20th October 1943.
-The RŻP functioned as an international umbrella body of the Polish Jewish political parties on behalf of relief efforts for Polish Jewry, operated mainly in Palestine, as part of the World Jewish Congress (WJC) and the Polish Government in Exile.
+This pamphlet constitutes the first Hebrew edition of the so-called November Report of Oneg Shabbat, addressed to the Polish government-in-exile and to Allied governments, dated 15 November 1942.
+The present edition is supplemented with three documents concerning the liquidation of the Jewish Hospital in Warsaw, the situation of the postal service in the Ghetto, and a firsthand report on the Ghetto Uprising.
+It was presented in Tel Aviv by the Representation of Polish Jewry (Reprezentacja Żydowsta Polskiego, RŻP) and intended to remain classified (“the current account is strictly confidential, intended only for personal use and not for publication in the press”) on 20 October 1943.
+The RŻP functioned as an international umbrella organization of Polish Jewish political parties engaged in relief efforts for Polish Jewry, operating mainly in Palestine as part of the World Jewish Congress and in connection with the Polish Government‑in‑Exile.

-The November Report comprises four parts, the translation is verbatim, however, the chapters following a different order.
-The first part Liquidation of Jewish Warsaw (Likwidacja żydowskiej Warszawy) describes the Grossaktion Warsaw, the Nazi operation of mass-deportation of the Jews in the Warsaw ghetto to Treblinka II, the extermination camp north-east of Warsaw, between 22nd July and 21st September 1942; the second section depicts the daily life in the so-called residual ghetto after the operation, the third section gives an overview on the extermination of the Jews in the provinces, and the fourth part which is illustrated with the map, is about Treblinka II.
+The November Report comprises four parts.
+The Hebrew translation is verbatim, although the chapter order differs.
+The first part, Liquidation of Jewish Warsaw (Likwidacja żydowskiej Warszawy), describes the Grossaktion Warsaw—the Nazi mass deportation of Jews from the Warsaw Ghetto to Treblinka II, the extermination camp north-east of Warsaw—between 22 July and 21 September 1942.
+The second section depicts daily life in the so-called residual ghetto after the operation.
+The third section surveys the extermination of Jews in the provinces.
+The fourth part, illustrated with the map, concerns Treblinka II.

-The original text of the November Report was transmitted from Warsaw to London via the Delegatura (the delegate of the Polish government-in-exile from London in occupied Poland) on January 6, 1943 (Arad, p.
+The original text of the November Report was transmitted from Warsaw to London via the Delegatura (the representative of the Polish government-in-exile in occupied Poland) on 6 January 1943 (Arad, p.
 354).
-Details of the report were published on August 1943 in the London-magazine Polish Labor Fights.
-These pieces of information were quoted in an article about Treblinka in The New York Times on August 8, 1943.
-The entire translation of the Treblinka-chapter and some other details of the text appeared in the Black Book of the Polish Jewry published in mid-December 1943.
-The unedited Polish text was published first in 1951, in the Biuletyn Żydowskiego Instytutu Historycznego (its most recent publication is in Archiwum Ringelbluma Vol. 11.
-Dok.
-68. pp. 330–387) .
+Details appeared in August 1943 in the London periodical Polish Labor Fights and were cited in The New York Times on 8 August 1943.
+The complete translation of the Treblinka chapter and additional details were published in The Black Book of Polish Jewry in mid-December 1943.
+The unedited Polish text was first published in 1951 in Biuletyn Żydowskiego Instytutu Historycznego; its most recent publication is in Archiwum Ringelbluma, vol. 11, doc.
+68, pp. 330–387.

-As part of the Final Solution, Grossaktion Warsaw was the operation of the deportation and mass murder, of the Jews from the Warsaw Ghetto in Treblinka II extermination camp.
-Between 23 July and 21 September 1942 approximately 300,000 Jews were deported and killed at Treblinka II.
-When the second wave of the deportation began in January 1942, many of the remaining Jews decided to revolt.
-The uprising began on 19 April 1943, and the resistance fighters endured until mid-May.
-13,000 Jews died during the uprising, the remaining, approximately 42,000 residents of the Ghetto were deported and almost all were murdered.
-During its operation, between July 23, 1942, and 19 October 1943, it is estimated that between 700,000 and 900,000 Jews were killed in the gas chambers of Treblinka II.
+As part of the Final Solution, the Grossaktion Warsaw entailed the deportation and mass murder of the Jews of the Warsaw Ghetto in Treblinka II.
+Between 23 July and 21 September 1942, approximately 300,000 Jews were deported and murdered there.
+When a further wave of deportations began in January 1943, many of the remaining Jews resolved to resist.
+The uprising began on 19 April 1943 and continued until mid-May.
+Approximately 13,000 Jews were killed during the fighting; the remaining ca. 42,000 Ghetto inhabitants were deported and almost all murdered.
+During Treblinka II’s operation, from 23 July 1942 to 19 October 1943, an estimated 700,000 to 900,000 Jews were killed in its gas chambers.

-Oneg Shabbat (Oyneg Shabes/Shabbos) was a group of historians, writers, rabbis and social workers led by Emanuel Ringelblum, dedicated to collecting documents, testimonies, and reports, to chronicling the life in the Ghetto and to create an archive of historical records for the future historians.
-The collection included a wide range of materials, like underground press, documents, diaries, drawings, any kinds of ephemera, photographs, together with the statistics related to the ghetto collected and generated by the members of the group.
-The holdings of the archive were buried before the outbreak of the Uprising in three parts of which two were recovered after the war.
-The collection, called the Ringelblum Archive, containing some 6,000 documents, among them the drafts and actual copies of the November Report (RING.
-II/192.
-Mf. ŻIH—836; USHMM—67), is held at the Jewish Historical Institute in Warsaw.
+Oneg Shabbat (Oyneg Shabes/Shabbos) was a group of historians, writers, rabbis, and social workers in the Warsaw Ghetto, led by Emanuel Ringelblum, dedicated to collecting documents, testimonies, and reports to chronicle Ghetto life and to create an archive for future historians.
+Its holdings—ranging from underground press and official documents to diaries, drawings, ephemera, photographs, and statistical material—were buried in three caches before the Uprising; two were recovered after the war.
+The collection, known as the Ringelblum Archive and comprising some 6,000 documents, including drafts and copies of the November Report (RING.
+II/192; Mf. ŻIH—836; USHMM—67), is preserved at the Jewish Historical Institute in Warsaw.

 .